meedan/meedan.com/README.md

         gulp images

-You'll need to have imagemagick and graphicsmagick installed.
+You'll need to have imagemagick or graphicsmagick installed.

 On a Mac:

         brew install imagemagick
-        brew install graphicsmagick

 On Ubuntu:

         apt-get install imagemagick
-        apt-get install graphicsmagick

 (You can confirm that ImageMagick is properly set up by executing `convert -help` in a terminal.)

+## Note about SVG

+SVG files are joined by the `gulp-svgmin` task into one big SVG file.
+See [gulp/tasks/images.js].
+Then we access those with markup like this: `<svg><use xlink:href="#kf" /></svg>`.
+The #kf corresponds to the file `images/logos/kf.svg`.
+Each file name needs to be unique for this reason.

+Unfortunately SVG referenced in this way can not be styled by CSS.

 ## Deploying